 Address Trust Issues

 If you’re interested in staying together, you should find ways to rebuild trust in your relationship.
 Leaving any trust issues unaddressed will leave your relationship vulnerable to further conflict.
 Your partner should be open to understanding what you need in order to trust again.
-You may feel tempted to ask your partner to answer questions about the affair, hand over access to their cell phone’s password, their location, and/or schedule, or to have frequent phone or video check-ins throughout the day for greater transparency.
+You may feel tempted to ask your partner to answer questions about the affair, hand over access to their cell phone’s password, location, and/or schedule, or have frequent phone or video check-ins throughout the day for greater transparency.
 This type of control might not prevent future infidelity, but it can help if the partner who cheated offers some type of transparency or reassurance to help rebuild trust.

 Be Respectful & Fair When You Argue